MECLabTUDA/Lifelong-nnUNet/documentation/multihead_architecture.md

                               prev_trainer = None, **config_args)
 ```

-If a pre-trained network should be used, than the corresponding code snippets would look like the following:
+If a pre-trained network should be used, then the corresponding code snippet would look like the following:

 ```python
 from nnunet.network_architecture.generic_UNet import Generic_UNet